-In addition to the standards in USP Chapter 800, the following requirements apply to the handling of Hazardous Drugs.
+In addition to the standards in USP Chapter 800, the following requirements apply to a facility where compounding HDs is performed or one where "other manipulations" included in Table 1 of the Chapter of antineoplastic HDs is performed.
 Hazardous Drugs-Handling in Healthcare Setting shall meet the following requirements of this article.

-- (a) Deactivating, decontaminating, cleaning, disinfecting, and sporicidal agents shall be used in accordance with manufacturers' specifications and shall be surface compatible. - (b) Agents used for deactivation, decontamination, cleaning, and disinfecting all areas and equipment involved in HD handling shall be applied through the use of wipes wetted with the appropriate solution and shall not be applied or delivered to the wipe by use of a spray bottle to avoid spreading HD residue. - (c) SOPs shall include procedures for deactivation and decontamination of the HD preparation container closure and shall be approved by the pharmacist-in-charge or professional director of a clinic, as applicable.
+- (a) Deactivating, decontaminating, cleaning, disinfecting, and sporicidal agents shall be used in accordance with manufacturers' specifications and shall be surface compatible. - (b) Agents used for deactivation, decontamination, cleaning, and disinfecting all areas and equipment involved in the compounding of HDs handling or performing "other manipulations" of antineoplastics HDs shall be applied through the use of wipes wetted with the appropriate solution and shall not be applied or delivered to the wipe by use of a spray bottle to avoid spreading HD residue. - (c) SOPs shall include procedures for deactivation and decontamination of the HD preparation container closure and shall be approved by the pharmacist-in-charge or professional director of a clinic, as applicable.